NET Scheme

 Theresho Ntsoane

-This is my first year teaching at Canossa School (Hong Kong) and I cannot wait to put my years of experience to use and to gain more experience from this well acclaimed school.
-I’ve been teaching as a school based NET for 4 years; this will be my first year as an EDB NET.
+This is my second year teaching at Canossa School (Hong Kong) and I cannot wait to put my years of experience to use and to gain more experience from this well acclaimed school.
+I’ve been teaching as a school based NET for 4 years; this will be my second year as an EDB NET.

 My teaching career started in Shenzhen, China where I worked for 1 year.
 My main teaching objectives were focused on Phonics and Writing.
 In addition to this, I facilitated English enrichment camps where students got the chance to use English in real-world situations.